Iketaki/MMM-WebView/README.md

 # MMM-WebView: A WebView module for MagicMirror²

+All credits to Iketaki for this module, just did some additions to make it even greater.

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 MMM-WebView allows you to add a webview which can display any url.